What are the specific refusal grounds for Post-Graduation Work Permits?

 A: IRCC can cancel your work permit if your employer is found to have violated employment standards.
 This is a serious consequence.
 Maintain documentation that your employer met obligations to you (paid promised wages, provided housing if promised, etc.).

 Work permit refusals are among the most recoverable visa refusals if the underlying issue is addressable: obtain a new LMIA, get an ECA, find a new employer, or switch to an alternative work permit category.
+Each refusal ground has a direct resolution, and addressing it with new substantive evidence gives a reapplication a genuine chance of approval.

 Go Far Global's RCICs help work permit applicants and those facing refusal.
 We assess your situation, identify the refusal grounds, determine whether your employer is on the non-compliant list, and guide you through reapplication or alternative pathways.